distributed-bess/d_bess_env/README.md

 # d_bess_env
 The distributed ECs (BESSs) environment
-* The ECs' power data are deleted because it's corporate property.
-You can use the public data set of servers to test the environment.
-The power data is named by EC-0.txt, EC-1.txt, etc. The length of it is 672, indicating one week time.
+* The power data of the ECs has been deleted as it is considered proprietary information.
+To test the environment, you can utilize the public dataset of servers.
+The power data files are named as EC-0.txt, EC-1.txt, etc., with a length of 672 indicating a one-week timeframe.
-* The dod function data is in the data/dod_data comprising LA and LFP battery.
+* The data for the dod function is contained within the data/dod_data set, which includes both LA and LFP batteries.
+Moreover, you must install `xlrd 1.2.0` to read these files.
-* The functions of single BESS are implemented in [onebess.py](\env\one_bess.py)
+* The functionalities of single BESS are implemented in [onebess.py](d_bess_env/env/onebess.py).
-* The functions of distributed BESS are implemented in [bess_d.py](\env\bess_d.py)
+* The functionalities of distributed BESS are implemented in [bess_d.py](d_bess_env/env/bess_d.py).
-* The config file of distributed BESS env is <config/bess_d.yaml>, which consists of the setting parameters of the env.
+* The configuration file for the distributed BESS environment is located at [bess_d.yaml](d_bess_env/env/config/bess_d.yaml), which contains the parameter settings for the environment.
+Specifically, "powers_data": "0-3" indicates that the power data corresponds to EC-0.txt, EC-1.txt, and EC-2.txt.
-* You can find the implementation of DQN from the RLlib or other existing projects.
+* The implementation of DQN can be found in RLlib or other established projects.
+* You can use the invalid action mask as `q_values[avail_actions == 0.0] = -float("inf")`.
-* The implementation of PER can be found at [PER](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow/blob/master/contents/5.2_Prioritized_Replay_DQN/RL_brain.py)
+* The implementation of PER can be found at [PER](https://github.com/MorvanZhou/Reinforcement-learning-with-tensorflow/blob/master/contents/5.2_Prioritized_Replay_DQN/RL_brain.py).